Thank you for reading our post, please rate this article at the end.

 Although tri-hull boats include many beneficial features in their design, most of their pros outweigh their cons in other conditions.
 For example, their incredible buoyancy is their most significant disadvantage in choppy waters.

 Additionally, trimarans have been heavily modified over the years to become multifunctional.
-This has resulted in the loss of the original tri-hull design and replacing these boats with a more modern version.
+This has resulted in the loss of the original tri-hull design and the replacement of these boats with a more modern version.

 So much so that most tri-hull boat brands stopped new production in the 1980s; the boats quickly became obsolete after their popularity in the 1960s and 1970s.